kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - One `Job` maps to one `PodGroup` representing a single group of pods.
 The `PodGroup` always links to a `Workload` via a `PodGroupTemplate`:
-  * For a root Job the controller compiles the `Workload` itself
+  * For a root Job it links to the `Workload` the controller compiles itself
-  * For a non-root Job the `PodGroup` links to the parent-owned `Workload`
+  * For a non-root Job it links to the parent-owned `Workload`
   * The `PodGroup` links to a parent `CompositePodGroup` instance only when the parent supplies the `scheduling.k8s.io/parent-composite-podgroup` annotation
 - The scheduling policy comes from the user's `spec.scheduling`, not from the Job's type.
 When